MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 -  Image Renderer module (see :ref:`section_image_core`).

--  Display module (see :ref:`section_display`): This module gives the characteristics of the graphical display that are useful in configuring the Image Generator.
+-  Display module (see :ref:`section_display`): This module gives the characteristics of the graphical display that are useful to configure the Image Generator.

 .. _section_imagen_installation: